-Thank you for visting the Utah State University Optically-Stimulated Luminescence (OSL)
+Thank you for visting the Utah State University Luminescence Laboratory homepage!

-We specialize in the analysis of the luminescence signals from quartz grains
+We specialize in the analysis of the optically stimulated luminescence (OSL) signals from quartz sand grains

-in geomorphological applications.
-Please explore the 'Projects' page for examples
+Please explore the 'Projects' and 'Publications' pages for examples

 of internal and external projects that the Lab has been involved with.